Top 10 Best Plantar Fasciitis Night Splints & Braces Reviewed

 You’ve got to be able to get through an entire night’s sleep with the splint on.
 That is impossible if the thing is uncomfortable and unbearable to wear all the way through the night.

 Though the splint needs to maintain a proper position, there needs to be an element of comfort which allows the wearer to get some sleep with it on.
-We look for products which have elements such as soft lining, enough cushioning or padding between any hard plastic portions, as well as a universal level of adjustability, as to work properly for different kinds of feet and legs.
+We look for products which have elements such as soft lining, enough cushioning or padding between any hard plastic portions, and a universal level of adjustability, as to work properly for different kinds of feet and legs.

 The strapping system should have some protection between any hook & loop closure and the legs, preventing irritating points of contact to the legs and feet.
 We also don’t want to recommend products that have pinch points around the places where the splint adjusts.